We prepared a special guide for the main medications connected with fertility treatments.

 Chorionic Gonadotropin

-is necessary for the final stages of eggs maturation.
+Necessary for the final stages of eggs maturation.
 It is also used to increase the probability of embryo implantation.
 The hCG can contribute to ovarian overstimulation.
 Localized skin reaction at the injection site may occur.

-of Ethyl Oleate
+Progesterone in Oil of Ethyl Oleate

-Sold under commercial
+Sold under commercial Menopure or Repronex

-is used to supplement your own progesterone production.
+Used to supplement your own progesterone production.
 It is given as intramuscular injection or as a vaginal capsule (suppository).

-Fertility Medicine That Come In Pill Form:
+Fertility Medicine That Come In Pill Form

 Doxycycline